louiskyee/selectDataset/README.md

 ### Output
 * `choosed_files.txt`: This file contains a list of selected files.
+* `chosen_files_backup.txt`: Create a backup of the currently selected files.
+If `chosen_files_backup.txt` exists, but `choosed_files.txt` does not, it means that the file was not retrieved completely.
 * `hash_dict.pickle`: This file utilizes a dictionary structure to store the TLSh hash values of all files.
   * Format: `<fileName>: <tlshValue>`